 Whenever I move towns/ cities/ countries I tell my parents so they know what’s going on for my own safety.
 Sometimes I tell people at home where I am staying in case of any problems.
 I also let people know if I am leaving internet for some time so they don’t worry.
 It’s for everyone’s benefit.

 Plastic or travel packing bags helps keep your things organised.
-I use a plastic bag for tops, one for dress, one for my underwear etc. Makes unpacking and packing easier and managing my clothes.
+I use a different bags, dress’, underwear etc. Makes unpacking and packing easier and managing my clothes.

 Fun, Exciting and Free ways to stay in places.
 There are tons of websites, groups and organizations and it’s a totally different experience.

-I travel alone and sometimes spend days completely alone in quiet hostels or hotels.
+I travel alone and sometimes spend days completely alone in quiet hostels.
 Always making long journeys solo and going out for dinner with me, myself and I, but it’s part of the deal.
 I admit to getting lonely but I love the freedom I have in my life.

 It may be different, strange and simply weird.
 It may also be the tastiest thing you’ve ever tried.
 A big part of traveling to foreign places is to try their local food.
 Understanding how the locals do it and their flavours.
 Sometimes you have no option or acess to foods you know or like.

 I am sure you will, but really learn to

 There are enough disrespectful and problematic people in the world.
 There is enough pollution problems and plastic waste.
 Many countries have little systems in place for hygienic and helpful tactics.
 You also entiring peoples homes, their countries and communities, be respectful.
 You expect the same when people come to your home town.

 You’re traveling to see the world.
 There are many things I see that I do not agree with, and many beliefs I think are total bullshit.
 There are many foreign cultures and manners different to what you’re used too.
 Try not to judge, and know it’s not about being wrong, just different.
 You’re traveling to this places to learning and opening your mind.